 - Transfer the arepas to a cooling rack and let them cool for about 10 minutes.

-- If you’d like to fill the arepas, split them in half with a serrated knife and accompany them with black beans, red onion, homemade guacamole or vegan sour cream, or enjoy them just by themselves.
+- If you’d like to fill the arepas, split them in half with a serrated knife and serve them with black beans, red onion, homemade guacamole or vegan sour cream, or enjoy them just by themselves.
+This vegan arepas recipe is my favorite one.

 - Although they are best when fresh, you can keep the leftovers in an airtight container in the fridge for 3 to 4 days.